csev/dj4e/assn/dj4e_cats.md

 https://projects.dj4e.com/cats

+The login information is as follows:

+    Account: dj4e-projects
+    Password: dj4e_nn_!

+The 'nn' is a 2-digit number that by now, you should be able to easily guess.

 This application will be in effect a clone of of your previous assigment but different.
 You will use your autos assignment as a prototype for this cats assignment.